burakbayramli/emacs-jupyter/README.md

 ## INSTALLATION

 First install Pymacs - https://github.com/pinard/Pymacs.
 Build,
 install.
-In your .emacs add,
+In your .emacs add the snippet below.
+The code can seem excessive, but the extra stuff was needed to be able to detect if I am in an .md or .tex buffer so we can load the right module, also set the right tempo template functions.

 ```
 (defun reload-pymacs()